 Inbound marketing propagates a user-centric experience and the whole HubSpot marketing system revolves around it.
 The marketing or the web development platform, everything is centred on providing an ultimate user experience that translates into marketing success.

 Within the HubSpot marketing platform, the page performance section gives marketers all the information they need about a particular webpage from visits to leads generated.
 It also shows a warning error in case of long page response times.

 The system won’t prompt you about where your page load is failing.
-In such a scenario, you will need a list of elements that could be optimized on the HubSpot COS for optimal page performance.
+In such a scenario, you will need a list of elements that could be optimized on the HubSpot COS/CMS for optimal page performance.

 HubSpotters might still be sceptical about attaining the same speed optimization options as they get on other platforms.
 However, our monks are already living the HubSpot life and have figured out the way to breathe life into the webpages to ensure optimal performance.
 HubMonks have a defined checklist when it comes to optimizing any webpage.

 - 2. Image Optimization